Healthdirect Free Australian health advice you can count on.

 How does immunotherapy work?

-Usually, your immune system fights 'foreign' cells that cause illnesses and disease.
-However, some bacteria, viruses and cancer cells find a way to stop your immune system from destroying them and then spread through your body.
+Usually, your immune system fights germs and cells that cause disease.
+However, some bacteria, viruses and cancer cells find a way to stop your immune system.

-• improving your immune system to attack the foreign cells; or
+• improving your immune system to help attack cancer cells

-• removing whatever is preventing your immune system from attacking the cells
+• removing barriers that are preventing your immune system from finding and attacking cancer cells

 When is immunotherapy used to treat cancer?

-It is also being trialled for other cancers, including leukaemia and breast cancer.
+It's also being trialled for use in other cancers, including breast cancer.

-When considering whether immunotherapy is right for you, your doctor will look at:
+When thinking about your treatment and whether immunotherapy is right for you, your doctor will look at:

 • your general health